anywhichway/cxproduct/README.md

 `.indexOf(row,{cache}={})` - Return index where the row exists, returns -1 if row does not exist

-`.intersection(cxproduct)` - Returns a new CXProduct that is an intersection of the current CXProduct with the one provided as an argument
+`.intersection(cxproduct)` - Returns a new `CXProduct` that is an intersection of the current `CXProduct` with the one provided as an argument

 `.verify(index,row,{cache}={})` - Verifies that the index still contains the row in case the arrays defining the CXProduct have changed.

-# Performance
+# Benchmarks

-Using a sample size of 100 cycles:
+Using a sample size of 100 cycles and a timeout prr cycle of 2000ms:

- - For a 3x3 matrix all tested approaches are within each others +/- range and order changes with each full run
+ - For a 3x3 matrix all tested approaches are within each others +/- range and order of results changes with each full run
  - For a 5x5 matrix `CXProduct` is consistently more than 20% faster than its nearest competitor `fast-cartesion`
- - For a 6x6 matrix `CXProduct` is more that 20% faster than both generator approaches, the one provided below and `big-cartesian`.
-The `naive` and `fast-cartesiona` both timeout.
+ - For a 6x6 matrix `CXProduct` is more that 20% faster than both generator approaches, `@anywhichway/cartesain-product` and `big-cartesian`.
+The `@anywhichway/cartesain-product` The `naive` and `fast-cartesiona` both timeout.
+ - For a 7x7 matrix `CXProduct` is the sole approach that does not timeout when iterating over all combinations.
  - For time to access a combination at a random location in all possible combinations, `CXProduct` is orders of magnitude of times faster than other solutions at scale.

 The naive and generator implementations of Cartesian product are below: